peter-yeh/TaskManager-on-rails/README.md

 ## Getting started

-1. Call these commands to ensure they are properly installed
+1. Call these commands in your terminal to ensure they are properly installed

       `ruby --version`